armory/knowledge-base/_posts/aws/2019-07-16-AWS-CloudFormation-HowTo-enable.md

     cloudFormation:
       enabled: true
 ```
-You can check your configuration by running `hal deploy apply` and check the clouddriver logs (e.g. `kubectl logs -f -n spinnaker spin-clouddriver-xxxxx`) for any start-up errors.
-Refer to the [Debugging](#debugging) section for checking your deployment.
+You can check your configuration by running `hal deploy apply`.

 &nbsp;
 ### Halconfig